 This was my first EDZ purchase and I love these pants.
 I’ve tested them extensively over the last few years (they were my only pants for 1,200 miles! on my Lejog walk) They fit to size and are nicely supportive but not overly tight.
 They’re made of superfine 100% merino wool (200gsm) with flat seams.
 They are absorbent, they wick moisture and most usefully they dry fast.
-I think they are good value for merino wool and are great for hiking but could easily be use as everyday wear too.
-I like them a lot.
+I think they are good value for merino wool and are great for hiking, but could easily be used as everyday wear too.
+They are suitable for both summer and winter.
 Check Amazon price here and available in 3 packs here.

-These were on sale at the time of writing at £35.
-Standard length waterproof socks are available at £27.49 on 8th March 2020.
+These were on sale at the time of writing.
+Standard length waterproof socks are available at £24.99 on 1st February 2021.

-They are reasonably thick, so best suited to cooler temperatures outside mid summer.
-I’ve found them very comfortable walking in temperatures of about -5C to 15C in waterproof walking boots but had to add waterproof socks over them in freezing temperatures when I was wearing a non waterproof highly breathable trainers, to keep my feet warm.
-If the temperatures had been much higher, I would have been better wearing a thinner sock in these boots or a more breathable, non-waterproof lined boot/trainer.
+These socks are reasonably thick, so best suited to cooler temperatures outside mid-summer.
+I’ve found them very comfortable walking in temperatures of about -5C to 15C in waterproof walking boots.
+I had to add waterproof socks over them in freezing temperatures to keep my feet warm when I was wearing non-waterproof highly breathable trainers.
+They are wearing well and a good sock for hiking in cooler temperatures.

 Read my full review of the EDZ leggings here.

 EDZ 200gsm merino base layer long sleeved crew is made from 100% superfine merino wool, is soft next to the skin and comfortable to wear.
-The crew and zip neck fit me very slightly looser than the Icebreaker Everyday 175 and 200 tops.
+The crew neck fits me very slightly looser than the Icebreaker Everyday 175 and 200 tops.
 It’s a good base layer or could be used as a mid layer with a thin T-shirt underneath.
-The arm length is perfect, even when using the thumb loops.
-I think the EDZ crew neck top is good value for merino wool, is a great hiking and everyday base layer.
-Check Amazon price here.

 Read my full review of the EDZ crew neck top here.